coralbits/coralpages-assets/README.md

 - [ ] Related files - Using the filters have alternate views of the file, as the reencoded, or a given cropped size of an image.
 - [ ] File versioning - Allow to keep multiple versions of the same file, and retrieve them later.
 - [ ] Alternative backends - S3, GCP, Azure, etc. Each bucket can have other backend.

+## Simple web app

+There is a simple web app running at `/` to allow easy access to items.
+It can be disabled at the `config.yaml` file.

 ## Manual test